googleapis/storage-testbench/README.md

 | return-broken-stream                      | [HTTP] Testbench will fail after a few downloaded bytes <br> [GRPC] Testbench will fail with `UNAVAILABLE` after a few downloaded bytes
 | return-broken-stream-after-YK             | [HTTP] Testbench will fail after YKiB of downloaded data <br> [GRPC] Testbench will fail with `UNAVAILABLE` after YKiB of downloaded data
 | return-reset-connection                   | [HTTP] Testbench will fail with a reset connection <br> [GRPC] Testbench will fail the RPC with `UNAVAILABLE`
-| stall-for-Ts-after-YK                     | [HTTP] Testbench will stall for T second after reading YKiB of downloaded data, e.g. stall-for-10s-after-12K stalls after reading 12KiB of data <br> [GRPC] Not supported
+| stall-for-Ts-after-YK                     | [HTTP] Testbench will stall for T second after reading YKiB of downloaded/uploaded data, e.g. stall-for-10s-after-12K stalls after reading/writing 12KiB of data <br> [GRPC] Not supported

 ## Releasing the testbench